Every price, chased to the source.

 - 02

-No press credentials, no scraping.
-Our team calls the clinic's published number and asks the same question a cash-pay patient would: 'How much does X cost if I'm paying myself?'
+We check the clinic's published cash-pay pricing first — website, rate sheet, or booking page.
+When a price isn't published, our team calls the clinic's number and asks the same question a cash-pay patient would: 'How much does X cost if I'm paying myself?'

 - 03